An atom chip interferometer: Experimental protocol

 \subsection{Microwave state selective displacement}

 In order to move each state selectively during the interferometer sequence, we create two independent dressed potentials using two microwave fields.
-As shown in the figure \ref{fig_RbLevel}, we denote by $\Omega_i$ and $\Delta_i$ the Rabi frequencies and detunings of the fields produced by the two coplanar waveguides.
+As shown in figure \ref{fig_RbLevel}, we denote by $\Omega_i$ and $\Delta_i$ the Rabi frequencies and detunings of the fields produced by the two coplanar waveguides.
 These two fields dress the $\left|1,-1\right>$ and the $\left|2,1\right>$ states in such a way that the associated potentials can displace the two states in opposite directions \cite{Ammar2014}.
 In the limit $\Omega_i^2/\Delta_i^2 \ll 1$, we can write the potentials as:

-where $x$ is the axis along which the splitting takes place, $\mu_B$ is the Bohr magneton, $\Vert\mathbf{B_{dc}}(x)\Vert$ is the modulus of the magnetic field of the dimple trap.
+where $x$ is the axis along which the splitting takes place, $\mu_B$ is the Bohr magneton, and $\Vert\mathbf{B_{dc}}(x)\Vert$ is the modulus of the magnetic field of the dimple trap.
 The term $\hbar\Omega_i^2(x)/4\Delta_i(x)$ is the AC Zeeman energy shift.
 The spatial dependence of the Rabi frequencies is due to the near field variation of two waveguides (see figure \ref{fig_AtomChip} and appendix \ref{sec_CPWmodel}).

-We use two distinct microwave generators to feed the waveguides for the selective displacement of states.
+To ensure the microwaves in the waveguides are monochromatic, we use two distinct microwave generators to feed them for the selective displacement of states.
 Signals are amplified through two separate amplifier chains before being injected into the respective waveguide.
 During an experimental run, the frequency and power of the generators remain constant.
 To turn on and off the dressing potentials, we modulate the power to the chip using variable attenuators.
 More details about the setup can be found in \cite{Wirtschafter2022}.